EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 ## Assignments

-All assignments will be submitted through Gradescope.
-Students who join the class late will be expected to keep up with material and will not be provided extra accommodations for this reason alone.
+All assignments will be submitted through Gradescope. **Students who enroll or join the class late will be expected to keep up with material and will not be provided extra accommodations for this reason alone.**

 ## Homework